 Mr. Romeo Agbalog represents Area IV, which encompasses the communities of Delano, McFarland, Wasco, Shafter, Lost Hills, Buttonwillow, and portions of Bakersfield.
 He is currently the Executive Director for Kern Citizens for Sustainable Government (KCSG), a local 501(c)(4) non-profit organization focused on promoting policies that support economic growth, efficient stewardship of taxpayer resources, and accountability at all levels of government.
 Prior to joining KCSG Romeo served as the Senior District Representative for Senate Minority Leader Emeritus Jean Fuller (R-Bakersfield) where he assisted Senator Fuller in serving constituents within the communities of the 16th Senate District on legislation, policy, and regulatory matters.
 Romeo previously held positions with the Greater Bakersfield Chamber of Commerce as Manager of Governmental Affairs, Community Resources Manager with the California Department of Corrections and Rehabilitation, and Field Representative for former Kern County First District Supervisor Jon McQuiston.
 A lifelong resident of Delano and an alumnus of Bakersfield College, Mr. Agbalog brings a wealth of board experience to KCCD, including currently serving as a Civil Service Commissioner for the County of Kern, and previous board positions with the Delano Union School District, the foundation board for Bakersfield College’s Delano Campus, and the Bakersfield College Foundation Board representing the Delano Center.

 Mr. Beebe represents the southwest Bakersfield service area, Area III and was elected December 2000.
 He is owner of a residential and business security firm.
 Mr. Beebe served as the Board President in 2005 and 2006.
-He chaired the Evaluation/Accreditation Committee and currently serves on the Legislation Committee.
+He chaired the Board Evaluation and Accreditation Committees and currently serves on the Board Finance & Audit and Evaluation Committees.

 Mr. Corkins represents the Porterville College service area, Area V and was elected in November 2006.
 He is the President of Research For Hire, Inc., and Corkins Farming Inc., a diversified Agri-Business Corporation; farms olives, kiwis, and citrus in Tulare and Kern Counties; and also owns commercial property in Tulare County.
 He serves as a Governor appointee to the 24th District Ag Association Board of Directors and the Central Valley Regional Water Quality Control Board.
-He is a member of the Board Finance and Audit Committee.
+He is the chair of the Board Finance & Audit Committee, and a member on the Board Evaluation Committee.